ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

    To improve game feel on the visual end:
    - I implemented [particle effects](https://github.com/ECS-179-Game-Project/Space-Chase-Game/tree/main/space-chase/scenes/particles) in a few parts of the game.
 These include when players die, when a powerup is picked up, when players are charging their stations, and when the charging stations are activated to indicate charging zones.
-For energy charging particles, I edited the [particle shader](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scenes/particles/3_energy_particles.tscn) to be able to target a specific point in space to go to.
+For energy charging particles, I edited the [particle shader](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scenes/particles/3_energy_particles.tscn) to be able to target a specific point in space to go to, since standard Godot particle effects weren't capable of doing that.
    - Intertwined with charging particles, I added the progress bar for the charging stations in the end zone to clarify when players will win.
-   - I wrote [shaders](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/shaders/player.gdshader) for and designed most of the player-specific objects to be differentiable by color, like the player energy bars, charge bars, player characters,
+   - I wrote [shaders](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/shaders/player.gdshader) for and designed most of the player-specific objects to be differentiable by color, like the player energy bars, charge bars, and player characters.
    - I remade our [player spritesheet](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/assets/sprites/player/Astronaut/Astronaut_Spritesheet.png) to be more easily integrated into our animations.
+Previously, all of our player animations were split into multiple spritesheets, which made it much harder to animate the player.
 In the process, I also redid animations for player actions, adding animations to actions that had previously not had any, and overall making animations slightly smoother.
+This was especially noticeable for the grab, which used to have no animation and only a skew effect on the player.
-   - I reorganized some of the menus to be more even and, in the future, more modifiable.
+   - I reorganized some of the menus to be more even and, in the future, more modifiable, using Godot's control node system.

 ### Gameplay Polish

    To improve game feel on the gameplay side, I mostly changed the player script:
    - I implemented [coyote time](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/db485cb862817148040876708b118bfd3fba2749/space-chase/scripts/player.gd#L209) for player jumping.
+Really, universally needed for platformers.
+I'm not playing a platformer without coyote time.
    - I changed the hold jump gravity change to only apply on the way up.
+Before this cchange, we could slow fall by holding up, which was not intentional.
    - I changed the player dash so that the player retains some vertical momentum, to keep a sense of speed.
+I shamelessly ripped off Celeste's dash mechanics to make the dash feel better.
    - I added terminal velocity to the player, so the player doesn't fall extremely fast when platforming.
    - Karim did a great job, so I didn't really need to tweak anything else.